If you made any changes in Pure these will be visible here soon.

 Curriculum vitae

-Formerly, she was a research fellow at the Helsinki Collegium for Advanced Studies (UH) (2016-2019) and university researcher at Global Development Studies in various projects such as FCITIES: Societal security, environmental vulnerability and redistributive justice in fragile cities of the global South.
+Formerly, she was a university researcher at Global Development Studies (2011-2014 and 2019-2020), participating in various projects such as FCITIES: Societal security, environmental vulnerability, and redistributive justice in fragile cities of the global South.
+She also worked as a research fellow at the Helsinki Collegium for Advanced Studies (HCAS) (2016-2019).

 Fields of Science